Lupus/libres3/libres3/README.md

 Known limitations
 -----------------

-This is the second beta of LibreS3, and comes with some limitations but it has been reliably running on our internal production cluster for the past few months without any major issues:
+This is a beta of LibreS3, and comes with some limitations but it has been reliably running on our internal production cluster for the past few months without any major issues:

   * changing bucket ACLs is not supported
+  * cannot access volumes that use filters
   * only 90% of the S3 REST API is supported ;-)